Five Boerne Parks (with Playgrounds!) for the Kiddos

 Northrup Park: This one is located off of the highway access road, so there is a bit of highway noise.
 However, it’s not too much noise and it’s covered, fenced, and has plenty of slides monkey bars, and climbing areas for the kids to play.
 It’s small, but never crowded.
 This is also where the city baseball fields are located and there are covered basketball courts as well.
 The restrooms are located next to the basketball courts, which are not within close walking distance to the playground, but hey, at least there are restrooms!

 St. Helena’s church/preschool playground: You heard that right!
-This little gem is open to the public outside of school hours and has two sets of swings (including baby/toddler swings), a giant slide, a climber/slide for the younger kids, and plenty of other things to keep everyone entertained.
+This little gem, while not an official city park, is open to the public outside of school hours and has two sets of swings (including baby/toddler swings), a giant slide, a climber/slide for the younger kids, and plenty of other things to keep everyone entertained.
 It’s shaded, fenced, and there is a picnic table.
 No restrooms available here though.

 Kinderpark: This one is brand new (well, newly renovated) and AMAZING!
 There’s so much for everyone to explore here.
 Swings (including expression swings!) climbers, spinners, a giant slide built into the side of the hill with mounds or a rope to climb to get back to the top, plenty of shade, and plenty of room to run around.
 However, my kids actually have more fun walking along the rock walls than playing on the toys, I think!
 The park is fenced and there is a covered picnic table but no restrooms or drinking fountains.